 Welcome to the website of Rotographic Publications.
 We are a small family run publishing company that has specialised in numismatic titles since 1965.
 Rotographic published the biggest selling coin book of all-time, namely “Check Your Change”, which sold 1.75 million copies in 5 years.
 Today we are known for our high quality accurate price-guides and reference books on modern coins, ancient coins, medals and banknotes.
-Currently there are 11 titles in printed form and 12 available as eBooks.
+Currently there are 12 titles available in printed form and as eBooks.
 For more information about these or to purchase them in eBook format, please use the menu links above.
 Rotographic is a member of the British Numismatic Trade Association.

 News about new Rotographic titles, as well as other developments will appear on this page, below this message.

 I’m pleased to announce that Rotographic have secured the exclusive rights to publish “The Bronze Coinage of Great Britain” by Michael J Freeman in paperback and eBook form at a fraction of the cost of the currently available hardback editions.

 This book is considered one of the most important works on bronze coinage (1860 onwards).
 It’s reference numbers are commonly used by all coin auction houses and many sellers of bronze coins to denote the specific coin variety type.